 6. No prolonged underwater swimming for time and/or distance.
 Competitive or repetitive breath holding can be deadly and is not permitted.
 Hyperventilation is absolutely not permitted.

 7. Gum chewing is not permitted anywhere in the pool area for health and safety reasons.

 1. Infants/children who are not toilet trained and adults who are incontinent, who wish to enter any pool, must wear a clean diaper or disposable swim diaper covered by separate rubber/vinyl pants, all of which must fit snugly around the legs and waist.
 If the diaper becomes soiled, this person must exist the pool immediately and may not return until he/she has taken or been given a soap shower and has been covered by a new diaper with clean rubber/vinyl pants.

-2. Children under 12 years old must be accompanied by an adult supervisor (age 18+).
+2. Minors under the age of 18 must be accompanied by an adult.

 3. Persons under the influence of alcohol or drugs will not be permitted in the pool area.

 4. Any injury occurring in the pool must be reported to a lifeguard or pool supervisor immediately.